MajorTanya/DTbot/README.md

 - **Embed Links**: Many of DTbot's commands use Discord's rich embeds to make nice-looking messages.
 If this is not provided, those commands will fail with an error message.

-- **Use External Emoji**: DTbot uses some emotes from its support server in messages.
+- **Use External Emoji**: DTbot uses some emotes from its support and developer servers in messages.

-- **Add Reactions**: Several commands have users interact with DTbot through the reactions on DTbot's message.
+- **Add Reactions**: (v2 only) Several commands have users interact with DTbot through the reactions on DTbot's message.
   These commands won't work if DTbot is denied this permission.
 (Including the `@DTbot help` command)

 ## Hosting & Adding DTbot to your Server